 More than ever, we have an endless stream of information right at our fingertips, giving us access to information that can help us understand our bodies and ways to manage health.
 With that information comes a caution: that disease states are still serious conditions that should be approached with care and usually with the guidance of a physician.

 The notation that natural products are “not intended to diagnose, treat, cure, or prevent any disease” may make us bristle, but it’s a reminder to take disease seriously.
-Approach essential oils with the care and respect that both they and your body deserve and seek guidance from qualified practitioners.
+Approach essential oils with the care and respect that your body deserves and seek guidance from qualified practitioners.

 That being said, these essential oils have a growing record of efficacy and general safety and form an excellent base for efforts in healing the gut with essential oils.